AirWa1l/docker-teamwork-lab/services/student10/README.md

 ## Technology:

-- BusyBox with static HTML
+- Express with static HTML 🥶🥶